dmatos/angular-recipes-shopping-list/README.md

 ## Bindable Properties and Events
 The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
 Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results.

+## In order to follow along smoothly with the course examples, make sure you install RxJS v6 by running
+npm install --save rxjs@6

+### In addition, also install the rxjs-compat package:
+npm install --save rxjs-compat